wafflepie/brakket/README.md

 # brakket

-Vue.js offline-first application for creating and managing tournament brackets.
-Brakket uses Socket.IO for client-server communication and MongoDB for persistence.
+Offline-first web application for creating and managing tournament brackets.

+* Socket.IO is used for client-server communication.
+* Vue.js is used to present the data in the browser.
+* Mongoose is used to persist the data to a MongoDB database.

+The application is configured and ready to be deployed to Heroku alongside an mLab database.

 ## Installation guide